Conditions Swine flu

 At a glance

-- This pandemic was caused by the appearance of a new strain of flu virus in humans, which showed characteristics of the flu viruses that occur in pigs.
+- This pandemic was caused by a new strain of flu virus in humans, which showed genetic characteristics of the flu viruses that occur in pigs.

-- The symptoms and treatment are the same as those for seasonal flu.
+- The symptoms and treatment of both illnesses are similar to those of “ordinary” seasonal flu.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.